 This is a short-term research project intended to describe the characteristics of youth who have been committed to Illinois Youth Centers in 2004.
-Data analysis is under way and a final draft of the Research Bulletin is expected to be completed in Fall 2005.
+Data analysis is under way and a final draft of the Research Bulletin should be completed in Spring 2006.